r-lib/usethis/tests/testthat/_snaps/author.md

       use_author("Jennifer", "Bryan", role = "cph")
     Condition
       Error in `check_author_is_novel()`:
-      !
-"Jennifer Bryan" already appears in "Authors@R".
+      x "Jennifer Bryan" already appears in Authors@R.
         Please make the desired change directly in DESCRIPTION or call the desc package directly.

 # Placeholder author is challenged